mwmdgmb/react-providers-tree/README.md

+Here's an updated and polished version of your `README.md` with clearer structure, consistent formatting, improved grammar, and better code formatting.
+I've also added a small enhancement for clarity on the usage of `satisfies` and other best practices:

+---

 # 🧩 `buildProvidersTree` – Compose Multiple React Context Providers Elegantly

-A tiny utility that helps you compose multiple React providers into a single clean component.
+A tiny utility to help you **compose multiple React providers** into a single clean component — perfect for organizing your root component tree.

+---

 ## 🚀 Features

-- ✅ Fully type-safe (no `any`)
+* ✅ Fully type-safe (no `any`)
-- ✅ Simple, declarative API
+* ✅ Simple, declarative API
-- ✅ Works perfectly with TypeScript's `satisfies` keyword
+* ✅ Works seamlessly with TypeScript’s `satisfies` keyword
-- ✅ Cleaner root setup for your app
+* ✅ Cleans up your root layout logic

 ---